denisbrodbeck/atomfeed/README.md

   * append the posts creation time without special characters, turn `2017-12-24 08:30:15` into `20171224083015`
 	* you've got a valid ID for an *atom:entry*: ``tag:example.com,2005:blog.post-20171224083015``

-Fur further info check out Mark Pilgrims article on [how to make a good ID in Atom](http://web.archive.org/web/20110514113830/http://diveintomark.org/archives/2004/05/28/howto-atom-id).
+For further info check out Mark Pilgrims article on [how to make a good ID in Atom](http://web.archive.org/web/20110514113830/http://diveintomark.org/archives/2004/05/28/howto-atom-id).

 ## Credits